xinkjs/xink/README.md

 ### Route Types

-xink uses the [xin](https://github.com/xinkjs/xin) URL router, which was forked from @medleyjs/router.
-However, since xink is designed for directory-based routing, we use brackets to define special route segments for parameters, etc.

-xin's currently supported route types, in order of match priority:
+Currently supported route types, in order of match priority:
 - static: `/hello/there/world`
 - specific: `/hello/miss-[name]`
 - matcher: `/hello/[name=word]` (where 'word' references a function, which tests if the value of the `name` parameter matches)